Chief Petty Officer

 This is written in the context of more modern times (after 1920).
 The fact is because of the Civil War and other actions more individuals than not actually lived to receive their award.

-Note: I wish to thank HMCS Mark Hacala Director, Education Institute, U.S. Navy Memorial Foundation for pointing out some mistakes and one omission.
+Note: I wish to thank HMCM(FMF) Mark Hacala, CMC, National Naval Medical Center for pointing out some mistakes and one omission.
 Without his assistance the following information would not be as accurate as it now is.
 BTCS Wright

 Glossary: